happner/tracey/Readme.md

 ###job is popped from the file-queue
 when the queued job is popped transactionally, it is assigned a test-run-id in the format [utc]_[guid], a test folder is created in the format ./tracey_job_folder/owner/repo/[test run id], the job is assigned its folder and is passed to the test runner.

-###repo cloned and test code is injected into cloned repo
+###repo cloned
 the repository is cloned, and [happner-serial-mocha](https://github.com/happner/happner-serial-mocha) is injected into the cloned app's dependancies, and then the [tracey-test-runner](https://github.com/happner/tracey/blob/master/tracey-test-runner.js) script is pushed to the cloned root.

-###docker then takes over
+###job_type plugin is initialised
-A docker instance containing the repo, with the modified dependancies and tracey-test-runner and the configured nodejs version, is spun up and the tracey-test-runner script is executed inside the docker container, and produces a set of metrics about how long each test in the test folder took, broken down by file/suite/test. this data is outputted by the docker output, is pulled out by the tracey instance that kicked off docker and pushed into the test job folder.
+the plugin matching the configured job type is passed the job details (job folder containing the repo, with settings)

-###benchmark metrics are pushed back to the job folder
+###job_type plugin runs
-its metrics, with its suite and context will be pushed to a database via [benchmarket](https://github.com/happner/benchmarket) for further scrutiny.
+the plugin runs, and the results are passed back to the job, tracey then commits the job

 ###one at a time
 It is by design that the system only runs 1 test at a time, so that there is as little concurrent noise as possible - which should give reasonably stable average metrics for test run times.